A system in crisis

 The immediate response

-The Government deserves credit for introducing measures to relieve overcrowding.
-These include an early release scheme and a presumption in favour of community sentences rather than short-term stays in prison.
+The Conservative government deserves credit for introducing measures to relieve overcrowding.
+These include an early release scheme and a presumption favouring community sentences rather than short-term stays in prison.

 However, in practice, too many people have been released at too short notice with too little preparation and have simply ended up being recalled to prison.
-The third sector is on hand to help but has not been adequately called on to support.
-We would urge an incoming government to consult the third sector urgently on how the early release scheme can be made work better.
+The third sector is on hand to help but has not been adequately called upon to support.
+We urge the Labour government to consult the third sector on how the early release scheme can be improved.

 A three-year plan